-The Tree Council is a long-standing non-profit organisation established in 1986 to act as a steward for the trees of the Auckland region.
+The Tree Council is a long-standing non-profit organisation established in 1986 to act as a steward for the trees of the Auckland region in New Zealand.
 The Tree Council exists to protect, conserve and improve the tree cover in the Auckland region, especially in urban areas.

 JOIN US and help protect Auckland’s trees.